sunnytocode/mycode/README.md

 # mycode
 Learning to track my code

+Added this line to see Git hub is working!

 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?